-Craig took the leadership of Free Press and the Free Press Action Fund since 2011.
+Craig has led Free Press and the Free Press Action Fund since 2011.
 For more than a decade, he has been a leader in major campaigns to safeguard Net Neutrality, stop media mergers and consolidation, oppose unchecked surveillance, defend public media and sustain quality journalism.
 He works in Washington and speaks often to the press and the public on media and technology issues.
 His commentaries appear regularly in The Huffington Post, and he has written for The Daily Beast, TheGuardian, The Hill, MSNBC, Politico, The Progressive, TheSeattle Times, Slate and many others.
 Before joining Free Press, he was an investigative reporter for Public Citizen’s Congress Watch and the managing editor of In These Times magazine.
 He is the editor of two books, Appeal to Reason: 25 Years of In These Times and Changing Media: Public Interest Policies for the Digital Age.
 He is a graduate of Northwestern University’s Medill School of Journalism.
 Follow him on Twitter @notaaroncraig.

-Timothy builds on Free Press’ grassroots and policy work to advance the organization's strategic goals and reach new communities.
-Before joining Free Press, Tim served as executive director of MediaChannel.org and vice president of Globalvision New Media.
+Timothy builds on Free Press’ grassroots and policy work to promote universal access to open networks and protect free speech everywhere.
+Before joining Free Press, Tim served as executive director of MediaChannel.org and as vice president of Globalvision New Media.
 He has also worked extensively as an editor, reporter and photojournalist for the Associated Press, Time, Inc., the New York Times and Australia Consolidated Press.
 Tim critiques, analyzes and reports on media and media policy for the Huffington Post and on his personal blog, MediaCitizen.
 When not wrangling with media, Tim is busy chauffeuring his two daughters to soccer matches across northern New Jersey.
 Follow him on Twitter @TimKarr.

-Joseph advocates in Washington to ensure that our nation’s media policies serve the public interest and builds coalitions to broaden the media reform movement's base.
-Joseph writes frequently on media and Internet issues and is the co-author of the New York Times bestseller News for All the People: The Epic Story of Race and the American Media.
+Joseph advocates in Washington to ensure that our nation’s media policies serve the public interest and builds coalitions to broaden the movement's base.
+Joseph writes frequently on media and internet issues and is the co-author of the New York Times bestseller News for All the People: The Epic Story of Race and the American Media.
 He is the 2015 recipient of the Everett C. Parker Award, which recognizes an individual whose work embodies the principles and values of the public interest.
-Joseph also serves on the board of directors of the Center for Media Justice and the National Association of Latino Independent Producers.
+Joseph also serves on the board of the Center for Media Justice and the National Association of Latino Independent Producers.
 Before joining Free Press, Joseph worked as deputy director of the National Association of Hispanic Journalists and was a journalist for several years.
 He earned a degree in communications from the College of Staten Island.
 Follow him on Twitter @JosephATorres.

 Derek oversees Free Press’ research and policy analysis efforts in Washington.
 He has written extensively on a wide range of media and technology issues, and regularly testifies before Congress and the FCC.
 His reports have examined consolidation in the broadcast television industry, the economics of the pay-TV market, the state of domestic broadband competition, the role of the Universal Service Fund and the lack of female and minority media ownership.
 Derek holds a master's degree in public policy from the Goldman School at the University of California, Berkeley, where he received the 2006 Smolensky Prize for Outstanding Advanced Policy Analysis.
 He is the lead author of the book Changing Media: Public Interest Policies for the Digital Age.

-Matt helps shape our policy team’s efforts to protect the open Internet, prevent media concentration, promote affordable broadband deployment and safeguard press freedom.
+Matt helps shape our policy team’s efforts to protect the open internet, prevent media concentration, promote affordable broadband deployment and safeguard press freedom.
 He’s served as an expert witness before Congress on multiple occasions.
 Before joining Free Press, he worked at the public interest law firm Media Access Project and in the communications practice groups of two private law firms in Washington, D.C.
 Before that, he served as editor-in-chief for the Harvard Civil Rights-Civil Liberties Law Review, worked for PBS, and spent time at several professional and college radio and television stations.
 Matt earned his B.A. in film studies from Columbia University and his J.D. from Harvard Law School.
 Matt likes watching sports, riding his bicycle and talking about philosophy — just not all at the same time.
 Follow him on Twitter @mattfwood.